je-suis-tm/web-scraping/README.md

 ## Intro

 My understanding of web scraping is patience and attention to details.
 Scraping is not rocket science (deep learning is).
 When I do scraping, I typically spend 50% of my time in analyzing the source (navigate through HTML parse tree or inspect element to find the post form) and the rest 50% in ETL.
-The process does not require much brain power but it is quite time-consuming.
+The most useful tools for me are `requests`, `bs4` and `re`.
+Some people may recommend `selenium` for non-static website.
+To be honest, even I have never used `selenium` throughout my career, fynamic websites like Facebook and Twitter are still within my grasp.
 Again, patience and attention to details matter.

 This repository contains a couple of python web scrapers.
 These scrapers mainly target at different commodity future exchanges and influential media websites (or so-called fake news, lol).
 Most scripts were written during my early days of Python learning.
 Since this repository gained unexpected popularity, I have restructured everything to make it more user-friendly.
 All the scripts featured in this repository are ready for use.
 Each script is designed to feature a unique technique that I found useful throughout my experience of data engineering.